What is Sit&See?

-Developed in response to a local desire to respond to a national problem in nursing, this simple observation tool has been developed, to capture and record the smallest things that make the biggest different to patients’ care, kindness and compassion.
-After just one day’s training, an observer will see tiny examples of care or compassion and using a simple recording system can identify positive, passive or poor compassionate care.
+Developed locally in response to a national problem in nursing, this observation tool captures and records the smallest things that make the biggest difference to care, kindness and compassion.

-In recovery or educational services, the tool can be used to observe how staff support service users to develop their confidence, independence and sense of self-worth and record how caring and compassionate the staff are.
+- In recovery or educational services, the tool is used to observe how staff support service users or pupils to develop their confidence, independence and sense of self-worth and record how caring and compassionate those staff are.

-The tool records both quantitative and qualitative data, compassionate and dispassionate care and is being used at every level of an organisation in health, social care and educational services.
+In short, the tool records both quantitative and qualitative data, compassionate and dispassionate care and is currently used at every level of an organisation in health, social care and educational services.

 We’ve trained six of our governors and it’s part of our development for our healthcare assistants and student nurses.